Explore Eryri’s outstanding mountain scenery by heritage railwayPublished on 27 Feb 2023 by Amy Greenwood

 Bron Eifion, near Beddgelert

-Located at the foot of Snowdon, Bron-Eifion is the quintessential Snowdonia cottage.
+Located at the foot of Yr Wyddfa (Snowdon), Bron-Eifion is the quintessential Eryri cottage.
 The cottage shares the valley with the Welsh Highland Steam Railway as it pushes its way from Beddgelert to the south up to Rhyd Ddu station and then on to Caernarfon in the north.
 Sleeps 4.
 Find out more.